ajjackson/kgrid-langs/README.md

 or Julia.
 On the other hand, there is a certain satisfaction in being this close to the libraries we are using and perhaps some unnecessary/counter-productive actions can be avoided as a result...

+## Julia

+[Jarvist](http://github.com/jarvist) says of Julia: "Just use it!"

+The syntax of Julia lies somewhere between Python and Matlab, which I have used "in anger" plenty of times, while the design has hints of Lisp, which I aspire to use more.
+As such, linear algebra and complex numbers are "baked in", and the language should be quite "batteries included" although it is still quite young.
+The macro system also looks quite powerful, so Julia could compete with Scheme for domain-specific language tricks.

+The resulting code and implementation of kgrid is *very* terse and easy to understand, so it looks like Julia is very well-suited to expressing the kind of problems I deal with day-to-day.
+However, running Julia scripts has about a second of overhead time as libraries are parsed and the just-in-time compiler (JIT) is run.
+As a result, while this is the nicest code for the program, it is also the implementation I would be least likely to actually use.
+For more complex tasks involving larger data sets, Julia should greatly out-perform Python.
+It seems a poor choice for small quick tasks, though!
+It's a shame there is no way to compile a static binary as there is with Chicken, as this could negate that downside.